Rize | Healing Childhood Trauma

-My life partner, Mariama, was sexually abused by an older man who lived next door to her when growing up.
+My life partner, Mariama, was sexually abused by a next door neighbor when growing up.
 She was five years old.
 Five.

 It’s probably not possible to ever fully heal and fully move on from this type of thing, and from all those fragile childhood years of carrying a darkness of this magnitude.
 But through various forms of therapy she’s been able to get better, and to help the little girl inside breathe easier.